la-haute-societe/craft-restrict-asset-delete/README.md

 ### The easy way

-Just install the plugin from the Craft Plugin Store.
+Just install the plugin from the [Craft Plugin Store][craft-plugin-store].

 ### Using Composer

   - Install with Composer from your project directory: `composer require la-haute-societe/craft-restrict-asset-delete`
-  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Restrict Asset Delete.
+  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Restrict Asset Delete plugin.

 ## Restrict Asset Delete Overview

-Want to prevent administrators from deleting an asset in use?
+Want to prevent administrators from deleting a used asset?
-This plugin is for you.
+This plugin is for you!

 ## Using Restrict Asset Delete

 Once the plugin activated, any attempt to delete an asset already linked to any entry will be refused.
+No configuration needed.

+> **Note:**
+> The plugin wont prevent linked assets within WYSIWYG editors fields from being deleted.

 ## Restrict Asset Delete Roadmap